-I’ve been writing a lot about game development and coding so far on the blog, and I wanted to mix things up a bit, especially because I initially created this blog with the help of a book called Renaissance Business by Emilie Wapnick.
+I’ve been writing a lot about game development and coding so far on the blog, especially from a creative coder perspective.
+However today I am going to empathize the “creative” more than the “coder”.
+I initially created this blog with the help of a book called Renaissance Business by Emilie Wapnick.
 I discovered her after listening to her amazing TED talk .
 Basically this blog is my platform to celebrate and share my many passions with readers, instead of forcing myself to fit into a specific niche mold.
-This post explores the question about whether capitalism kills creativity, and how I have personally found that its difficult to focus on creative expression when trying to sell my work and make it marketable.
+This post explores the question about whether capitalism kills creativity, and how I have personally found that it’s difficult to focus on creative expression when trying to sell my work and make it marketable.

 To bring this back around to the topic of art consumption, I have always thought of art as the center of all things, because artists can make work about almost any topic under the sun, and in almost any form, and still have it be recognized as art.
 I won’t get into an art history lecture here but if you’ve ever been to a modern art museum you will know what I am talking about.
 I think that makes art, in many ways, the original Renaissance Business.
 Why business?
 Because artists need to eat, too.

 A little more background about me before going further.
 I have been working professionally as a developer for four years.
 However, I actually majored in Visual Arts in college and still have a lot of passion for the arts.
 When I was in school I imagined myself being a graphic designer and selling photography and illustration on the side.
 In my sophomore year I got my first DSLR, a Canon 60D and I was utterly thrilled.
 I was also lucky to have a family that loved to travel far and wide.